A rigorous seven-week academic program in Ukrainian language and culture

 Additional registration requirements for Harvard Summer School (if applicable):

-- Request Summer School housing in your online services account by Monday, May 19.
+- Request Summer School housing (if applicable) in your online services account by Monday, May 18.

 - Make full payment of tuition, housing (if applicable), and all other fees no later than Monday, May 18.
 Credit card payments are accepted through online services.
 Alternative payment options are available.